knowankit/build-resume/README.md

 # build-resume
-A react-redux app to generate themed resume
+A web app to create your resume and cover letter.